Gender equality: Gender-responsive policies and agriculture

+The prevalence of food insecurity has remained consistently higher among women than among men, globally and in all regions, but the gap narrowed from 2024 to 2025.

 In the past decade, many countries have made improvements in integrating gender considerations into national policy frameworks, though progress is uneven across sectors.
 Governments in regions like East Africa and Latin America have increasingly acknowledged structural gender gaps - such as unequal access to land, agricultural inputs, finance, and technology for women and have begun crafting policies and budgets to produce more gender-responsive outcomes.
 However, the degree to which such policies explicitly prioritize gender equality and women's empowerment varies widely.
 A comprehensive analysis by the UN Food and Agriculture Organization (FAO) illustrates this variability in the agricultural sector.
 The FAO reviewed agricultural policy documents from 68 countries and found that while over 75% of these policies recognized the roles of women or the challenges they face in agriculture, only 19% set gender equality in agriculture or women's rights as clear policy objectives, and a mere 13% explicitly encouraged the participation of rural women in the policy-making process.

 Most countries acknowledge women's contributions to agriculture, but far fewer translate that recognition into concrete goals or inclusive decision-making structures for women.